-Our team consists of a group of experts on THz, microwave and optical science and technology.
-We are located at the Eindhoven University of Technology in the heart of the BrainPort region, with access to a wide range of state-of-the art equipment for the development of THz technology and for the measurement and characterization of high-tech materials.
+Our team consists of a group of experts on optical, nanophotonics and terahertz science and technology.
+Our office is located at the campus of Eindhoven University of Technology in the heart of the BrainPort region, with access to a wide range of state-of-the art equipment for the development of optical and terahertz technologies and for the measurement and characterization of nanostructures and high-tech materials.

-Mohammad Ramezani received his master degree in Materials Science and Engineering from École Polytechnique Fédérale de Lausanne (Switzerland) in Materials Science and Engineering, with the orientation of semiconductor and optoelectronics materials.
+Mohammad Ramezani received his Master's degree in Materials Science and Engineering from École Polytechnique Fédérale de Lausanne (Switzerland) with the orientation of semiconductor and optoelectronics materials.
 He spent his internship at Philips Research Laboratories in Eindhoven (The Netherlands) at the department of Photonics Materials and Devices, where he worked on plasmonic metasurfaces for solid-state lighting.
-He continued his studies at PhD degree with the thesis title of “Coherent Light-Matter Interaction in Arrays of Plasmonic Structures”.
-With the background in nonlinear spectroscopy and nanophotonics, Mohammad co-founded TeraNova.
+In 2019, he obtained his PhD with his thesis titled “Coherent Light-Matter Interaction in Arrays of Plasmonic Structures”.
+With his background in spectroscopy and nanophotonics, Mohammad co-founded TeraNova.

-Corné van Puijenbroek is a entrepreneur with 30 years of experience in high-tech wireless development.
-Corné always has worked on the cutting edge of wireless technologies.
-In 2005 he was founder and CTO of GreenPeak, a very successful Dutch ZigBee company, which was acquired in 2016 by Qorvo.
-He stared his career in 1985, developing RF transistors at NXP.
+Corné van Puijenbroek is an entrepreneur with 30 years of experience in high-tech wireless development.
+Corné has worked on cutting-edge wireless technologies.
+In 2005, he was the founder and CTO of GreenPeak, a successful Dutch ZigBee company, which was acquired in 2016 by Qorvo.
+He started his career in 1985, developing RF transistors at NXP.
 In 1990 he joined Ericsson to develop DECT cordless telephones.
 At Lucent/AT&T, he pioneered the first WiFi products and grew the outdoor product line revenue from 0.4 M$ to 20 M$.
 In 2002 he became CTO of Adcon AG in Austria and developed the world’s first ZigBee radio.
-Corné also was CTO and VP at several startups, in the area of LTE, solar and low-power wireless.
+Corné also was CTO and VP at several startups, in the field of LTE, solar, and low-power wireless.
 He has routinely built engineering teams from scratch to more than 20 people and has managed complex projects with up to 60 people.
 Corné has written 13 patents.